THURSDAY, FEBRUARY 9, 2023

 Hear about recent business law judicial decisions from the North Carolina courts.

-10:10 Common Negotiated Points in M&A Purchase Agreement Practices
+10:10 Commonly Negotiated Points in M&A Purchase Agreements

 Heyward D. Armstrong, Smith Anderson Blount Dorsett Mitchell & Jernigan LLP, Raleigh Joshua M. Diver, Smith Anderson Blount Dorsett Mitchell & Jernigan LLP, Raleigh